-This set of papers requires some context, since it has become clear to me with time that the ideas have a high `barrier to entry', and I could do a better job explaining why I worked on these questions, and what it revealed.
-Questions that I expected to be easy to solve five years ago are still open.
-In the meantime, my interests have shifted to higher dimensional problems and links with geometry, where I have nothing to report as yet.
+This set of papers requires some context, since it has become clear to me with time that the ideas have a high `barrier to entry', and I could do a better job explaining why I worked on these questions, what it revealed, and why mathematical investigations of turbulence have a broader message for the scientific community.

 It is conventional to throw up one's hands and declare turbulence the grand unsolved problem of classical physics.
 In my opinion, this viewpoint is defeatist and ill-informed.
 There are several aspects of the problem that we now understand much better than we did sixty years ago.
 Nonlinear PDE and probability theory are much better developed than they were in the 1950s.
 Further, apparently unrelated developments in mathematics now shed light on important aspects of the problem.
 Particularly important is the profound link between Nash's approach to the isometric embedding problem in geometry, and the well-posedness theory of the Euler equations discovered by De Lellis and Szekelyhidi.
 There is a stream of deep results that wait to be discovered as we understand these ideas better.